hsnertas/randey-con/README.md

        * If statements
        * For Loop
        * Functions
-       * Local Storage set and get
+       * Local Storage set, get and remove